Fossil find reveals new giant penguin

 "Africa has fossil humans, America has fossil dinosaurs, we have a few dinosaurs, but I like to think of New Zealand as a place with giant penguins.
 It feeds into the idea that New Zealand is really special."

-Next story in National: Kim Dotcom back in court today
+Next story in New Zealand: Kim Dotcom back in court today

 Copyright © 2014, Radio New Zealand